Scientific Programme

 Workshop 5: Biopsy and dermoscopy in the genital area

-Chair: Alexandra Irina Butacu (Romania)
+Chairs: Alexandra Irina Butacu (Romania) - Dimitrios Sgouros (Greece)

 Speakers: